 Those images of my grandmother revealed someone vastly different than who I grew up with, or at least how I saw her.
 Somehow I seemed to think Grandma had always been old.
 She had never been a teenager, laughing with her friends.
 But these photos showed something completely different.
 Someone completely different, even though it was my grandmother’s laughter I’d captured with my camera one day when she was 88 that made me realize how much I love to photograph the real moments of life.

-Those early, faded images of my ancestors showed me there is life to be captured and documented.
-I loved that many of the photos featured real expressions, not strained and forced smiles or stiff poses but life, real life.
+Those early, faded images of my ancestors showed me there is life to be captured and documented, yes, but also to be lived.
+I loved that many of the photos featured real expressions, not strained and forced smiles or stiff poses but real life.